-Excess nitrogen and phosphorus (nutrients) is among the most prevalent cause of water quality impairment in the United States.
+Excess nitrogen and phosphorus (nutrients) are among the most prevalent cause of water quality impairment in the United States.
 Research at EPA provides innovative solutions to address the problem of nutrient pollution in the Nation’s air, water and land.
 Researchers are:

-- Studying the sources of nutrient pollution
+- Studying the sources of nutrient pollution and harmful algal blooms

 - Determining where they go and how they move in the environment

 - Evaluating the chemical changes that happen as they move in the environment

 - Studying the effects on our environment and health

 - Evaluating the benefits and costs associated with different nutrient management choices

 How do we protect and sustain our water, land and air and protect our health while also providing the material, food, and energy required by society?
 To help answer this question, researchers are exploring solutions to: